Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 *I've set-up and tested this on a RPi3B+ with Raspbian GNU/Linux 11 (bullseye), so it'll need adaptions for any other model/OS-version to work as described.
 This guide also assumes basic knowledge on how to navigate and use RPi desktop menus, accessories like "Add/Remove Software", terminal window and the editor "Nano" to create and adapt some config files.*

+...

-Download and flash RaspberryPi OS desktop 32-bit with either Raspberry Pi Imager or Balena Etcher, read instructions for first set-up to finally boot to the RPi desktop environment.
+Download and flash RaspberryPi OS desktop 32-bit with either Raspberry Pi Imager or Balena Etcher, read relevant instructions for first set-up to finally boot to the RPi desktop environment.

+...

-Attach a keyboard and mouse to the RPi, navigate the desktop menu to "Accessories" to open a "Terminal" window.
+Attach a keyboard and mouse to the RPi.

+Navigate the desktop menu to "Accessories" and open a "Terminal" window.

+...

-**In the terminal window, enter each of the following lines, followed by entering return to install Roon's bridge software:**
+In the terminal window, enter each of the following lines, followed by entering return to **install Roon's bridge software**:

 ***curl -O https://download.roonlabs.net/builds/roonbridge-installer-linuxarmv7hf.sh***